bolemo/aegis/README.md

 You can find a lot of lists on internet.
 One great source are the lists from FireHOL: http://iplists.firehol.org/

 ### Custom blocklist
-Since version 3.1, you can have your own custom black list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.custom-blacklist.netset` in `/opt/bolemo/etc/` with your own list.
+Since version 3.1, you can have your own custom black list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.blacklist` in `/opt/bolemo/etc/` with your own list.
 Next tile you will perform a `aegis update`, it will integrate your custom list to the master blocklist.

 ### Custom whitelist
-Since version 3.2, you can have your own custom white list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.custom-whitelist.netset` in `/opt/bolemo/etc/` with your own list.
+Since version 3.2, you can have your own custom white list of IPs or netsets (IPs with cidr netmask): just create a file named `aegis.whitelist` in `/opt/bolemo/etc/` with your own list.
 Next time you will perform a `aegis update`, it will integrate your custom list to the master whitelist.

 ## Web interface
 Each time an aegis command is done with the option `-html`, the output is sent to a page accessible here: http://routerlogin.net/bolemo/aegis.htm